-- Steinbeck enrolled into college but later dropped out without acquiring a degree.
+- Steinbeck enrolled in college but later dropped out without acquiring a degree.

 - He one time took jobs as a construction worker and a reporter.

-- He wrote a total 31 books in his lifetime.
+- He wrote a total of 31 books in his lifetime.

 - His book ‘The Grapes of Wrath’ won him the Pulitzer Prize.